Choose Report Filters (Suppliers)

 Advanced Filters

 This section enables you to set up and apply various logic rules with which you can filter data.
+These Advanced Filters enable you to create highly customized reports.

-To create an Advanced Filter:
+To create an Advanced Filter

 1. Select the Column that you wish to use to filter data.